EmpoweredHouse/.github/profile/README.md

 ## Connection with AppUnite

-Empowered.House is strategically integrated with AppUnite, a leader in delivering profitable technology investments.
-AppUnite's mission aligns seamlessly with EmpoweredHouse, enhancing our ability to deliver exceptional results.
+Empowered.House is strategically integrated with AppUnite, a leader in delivering technology solutions.
+AppUnite's mission aligns seamlessly with Empowered.House, enhancing our ability to deliver exceptional results.

 ### AppUnite's Vision